m-dorfman/hueautotemp/README.md

             1. Instance of `hueautotemp.lightCalc.LinCalc` is created at the start of each phase

             2. `LinCalc.linfunct` is called as an instace variable of the given phase.
-            Recieves the current time (the independent value) as a timedelta vallue
+            Receives the current time (the independent value) as a timedelta value

             3. Garbage collector end of phase clears the LinCalc object out of memory